II. Kanu Kahoʻolawe: Healing the Past, Planting the Future

 Kohemālamalama O Kanaloa is another name for Kahoʻolawe: Shining Womb of Kanaloa, god of voyagers.
 Forty years ago a group of nine Hawaiians embarked from Maui Island on a voyage of occupation, cultural reclamation and rebirth.
 Prior to the use of Kahoʻolawe as a naval bombing range, goats and cattle had stripped vegetation from vast areas, leaving precious topsoil to blow away or wash into the ocean when heavy rains fell.
 In some places, the elevation has dropped 15 feet in the past 20 years.
 When the bombs stopped falling, in 1990 Kahoʻolawe was a severely devastated landscape, on many levels.

 The island carries a deep significance in Hawaiian culture; its other name is a reference to the god of the deep ocean, Kanaloa: Kohemalamalama O Kanaloa.
 A cultural site on one peak, Moaʻula iki, is connected with navigation, and another site, a point of land, is a departure place for ancient voyages to the south.
 Other cultural sites ring the island’s shores.
-The island has become a center for the practice of Hawaiian cultural ceremonies, especially the Makahiki, the tribute to the god Lono, marking the first appearance each year of the constellation Makaliʻi (Pleiades).
-When the ala loa (long trail) is completed, it is anticipated that the image of Lono will be carried in procession entirely around the island’s circumference.
+The island has become a center for the practice of Hawaiian cultural ceremonies, especially the Makahiki, the yearly tribute to the god Lono, marking the first appearance each year of the constellation Makaliʻi (Pleiades).
+When the ala loa (long trail) is completed, it is anticipated that the image of Lono will be carried in procession entirely around the island’s circumference – as it was on other islands in ancient times.

 The ʻoli komo (entrance chant) for those landing on Kahoʻolawe: